A budget travel guide to Copenhagen, Denmark, perfect for backpackers and study abroad students.

 The entrance fee for Church of Our Savior has a student discount available as well, so bring your ID card.

-If you’re looking for an escape from urban life, the Botanic Gardens make for an incredibly scenic and peaceful afternoon.
+If you’re looking for an escape from urban life, the Botanical Garden makes for a scenic and peaceful afternoon.

 Meander through the lush outdoor garden filled with stone walkways and a serene, glassy pond.

 Then enter the massive greenhouses to see eccentric flowers and outrageous exotic plants.

 This centrally located, pedestrians-only street is the life and soul of Copenhagen’s Old Town.

 As one of the city’s main shopping areas, this long avenue is home to many popular, high-end stores and traditional local shops.

 Nyhavn is one of the best things to see in Copenhagen.

 This street is packed with adorable, brightly painted buildings that rest alongside a peaceful canal.

 You may choose to stop in one of the many cafes along the street, or simply stroll around and absorb the colorful energy of the area.